 Materials and guidance will be provided by the ranger team along with info on the best place to put it up in your garden.
 Make a box individually or make one as a family, the box can be tailored to suit a variety of different garden birds. * Change of date due to high winds* Saturday 22 February 2020, 12-3pm.
 Below is a video that explains how to make one for yourself.

 Fun with fire

-Drop in between 12 and 2pm on Monday 18 February to have a go at lighting a fire without matches.
+Drop in between 12 noon and 2pm on Tuesday 18 February 2020 to have a go at lighting a fire without matches.
 Then mix up some tasty dough to cook on a stick over the campfire.

 Bug home making

-Or drop in on Friday 22 February between 11.30am and 1.30pm to make a bug home out of natural materials and attract a range of different beneficial insects to your garden.
+Or stop by on Friday 21 February 2020 between 11.30am and 1.30pm to make a bug home out of natural materials and attract a range of different beneficial insects to your garden or window box.

 On Saturday 22 February 2020 join a hands-on morning in the orchard to learn the art of pruning apple trees with the ranger team.
 The session will cover some of the theory of different apple pruning techniques and then let you get hands on with the trees in the orchard to practice using different tools.
 Booking is essential as the session is usually well attended.